ekrolen/data-512-wildfire-project/README.md

 Wildland_Fire_Polygon_Metadata.xml - This file contains text metadata about the fire data.
 It will not be parsed and analyzed, but is an indespensible reference for data users.

+Annual Park Recreation Visitation (1904 - Last Calendar Year).csv - This file contains the annual number of recreation visits to Death Valley since 1933.
+In its raw form, the file has the following 3 columns:
+    Year - year of park visitation
+    RecreationVisitors - annual total number of recreation visits (see Extension Plan for more information on what qualifies as a recreation visit)
+    TotalRecreationVisitors - sum total number of recreation visitors since 1933.
+Value is the same for all rows.

 ### Intermediate Data Files Created During Runtime

 fire_distances.csv - This file is created by calculating the distance between each fire in the USGS wildland fire combined data and Pahrump, NV.
 It has two columns: